rmeyerth/slop-site/blog/2023-06-09-release/index.md

 ```
 for (emp : employees) return &emp.name;
 ```
-This will return a list of all employees names, though I would suggest avoiding this for this purpose as you can simply do:
+This will return a list of all employees names, though I would suggest using this alternative instead if extracting a field from a collection:
 ```
 employees.name
 ```
-to get the same result.
-If the '&' were to be omitted, then this would return the first instance of an employee name.
+If the '&' were to be omitted, this would return the first instance of an employee name.
 ### Range
 The range token provides a fast way of creating a list of values between two values.
 It is used by defining two values separated by '..' and can be used in other tokens as it just returns a standard collection.
 For example, you can now define the following: